microsoft/finops-toolkit/docs-mslearn/toolkit/help/troubleshooting.md

 ### Step 3: Troubleshoot connection errors

-1. If you try to connect to your storage account and receive an error: "Access to the resource is forbidden", it is very likely you are missing a few permissions.
-Refer back to [Connect Power BI to storage](#step-2-connect-power-bi-to-storage) to ensure you have the correct permissions.
+1. If you try to connect to your storage account and receive the `Access to the resource is forbidden` error, it's likely you're missing a few permissions.
+To ensure you have the correct permissions, refer back to [Connect Power BI to storage](#step-2-connect-power-bi-to-storage).
-2. If you see an error about access being forbidden, review if the billing account that you are connecting to is correct.
-Power BI reports are provided with a sample billing account, and if you don't change that to your own ID, you won't be able to connect.
+2. If you see an error about access being forbidden, review if the billing account that you're connecting to is correct.
+Power BI reports are provided with a sample billing account, and if you don't change that to your own ID, you can't connect.

 ### Step 4: Troubleshoot missing months of data

-1. If the Power BI report does not include entire months of data, confirm the date parameters in the Power BI report by checking **Transform data** > **Edit parameters** in the ribbon.
+1. If the Power BI report doesn't include entire months of data, confirm the date parameters in the Power BI report by checking **Transform data** > **Edit parameters** in the ribbon.
 See [Set up your first report](../power-bi/setup.md) for details.
-   - **Number of Months** defines how many closed months (before the current month) will be shown in reports.
-Even if data is exported, data outside this range will not be shown.
+   - **Number of Months** defines how many closed months (before the current month) get shown in reports.
+Even if data is exported, data outside this range isn't shown.
 If defined, this parameter overrides others.
    - **RangeStart** and **RangeEnd define an explicit date range of data to show in the reports.
-Anything before or after these dates will not be shown.
+Anything before or after these dates isn't shown.
-   - If **RangeStart** is empty, all historical data before **RangeEnd** will be included.
+   - If **RangeStart** is empty, all historical data before **RangeEnd** is included.
-   - If **RangeEnd** is empty, all new data after **RangeStart** will be included.
+   - If **RangeEnd** is empty, all new data after **RangeStart** is included.
-   - If all date parameters are empty, all available data will be included.
+   - If all date parameters are empty, all available data is included.

 <br>